Medina County OVI Court Process

 The Court Process Timeline

-The DUI court process in Medina, OH, typically follows these steps:
+The typical DUI court process in Medina County involves these key stages:

 1. Arraignment (First Appearance)

-When it happens: The arraignment is your first court appearance and usually occurs within a few days or weeks of your arrest.
-The exact timeframe will depend on the court's schedule and the arresting officer's paperwork submission.
+- When it happens: Your arraignment is usually scheduled within a few days of your arrest.
+You will receive a notice with the date, time, and location.

 2. Pre-Trial Hearings